 Outside of a time limit of 15 minutes, films must reflect and celebrate this year’s theme of the festival: New Beginnings.
 Keep in mind this is a school run event so excessive profanity, nudity, hate or violence inducing content will definitely not be selected to be screened.

 The initial review is done by a jury panel comprised of other amateur filmmakers, MCNY Media Management MBA alumni and current Media Management MBA students.
 Once we narrow our search down, final sections will be made by our industry judges who each have expertise in the industry and will be on hand at Friday’s screening to view and announce top entries.

 Tell me more about the Metropolitan College of New York.

-Founded in 1964 by educational pioneer Audrey Cohen, Metropolitan College of New York has been dedicated to helping students achieve their academic dreams for 50 years.
+Founded in 1964 by educational pioneer Audrey Cohen, Metropolitan College of New York has been dedicated to helping students achieve their academic dreams for over 50 years.
 The only one of its kind in the country, the one-year ACBSP accredited Master of Business Administration in Media Management at MCNY is a unique Purpose Centered Education program geared towards achievement-oriented, media professionals.
 The curriculum balances traditional MBA competencies with those particular to the media industry.
 To accommodate working professionals, classes meet on evenings and weekends.
 Additional information can be obtained on our website at www.mcny.edu or by calling 1 800 33 THINK.